-We were delighted to have some of the Schools Plus team attend the 2019 edition of the ukactive National Summit.
+We were delighted to have some of the Schools Plus team attend the 2019 edition of the ukactive National Summit on Thursday 31st October.

 The event was packed full of talks from industry experts, Olympic athletes and governmental figures all of who were focused on addressing how physical activity (or the lack thereof) impacts how we live, where we live and how we work.

 The day started with an incredible speech from Baroness Tanni Grey-Thompson, DBE.
 She discussed how physical activity needs to be challenged in all areas of our lives and then touched on the amazing achievements that happened during the celebrations throughout European Week of Sport and National Fitness Day, how we were able to come together to get active in in all aspects of our lives and across all ages.